godotengine/godot-docs/classes/class_control.rst

 - :ref:`String<class_string>` **get_tooltip** **(** :ref:`Vector2<class_vector2>` at_position=Vector2( 0, 0 ) **)** const

-Return the tooltip, which will appear when the cursor is resting over this control.
+Returns the tooltip, which will appear when the cursor is resting over this control.

 .. _class_Control_grab_click_focus: